-The Live Art Development Agency (LADA) is offering two Leadership Bursaries of £10,000 each for artists and/or arts workers from culturally diverse backgrounds (BME: Black and Minority Ethnic) as part of Live Art UK’s Diverse Actions programme.
+The Live Art Development Agency (LADA) is offering two Leadership Bursaries of £10,000 each for artists and/or arts workers of colour as part of Live Art UK’s Diverse Actions programme.

 The bursaries aim to support a new generation of ‘skilled-up’ leaders and new models of leadership which will have an impact across the arts.

 Application deadline: Noon, 16 Feb 2018, to support a year-long programme of activity in 2018/19.

 This will be the second of three years of Diverse Actions Leadership Bursaries, with the first recipients, Season Butler and Joon Lynn Goh, currently completing their year-long programmes.

 ‘Support from the Diverse Actions Leadership Bursary has allowed me to engage in the most comprehensive period of reflection on my practice, leading me to think seriously about where this is all going and how I can bring a more thoughtful and empathetic ethos to making work’ – Season Butler, 2017/18 bursary recipient

 ‘It’s taken me 6 months to dislodge the hyper-productive producer within me to find rhythm and nourishment within a quieter space of reflection.
 In this space, I have been able to invest in asking questions fundamental to my practice, and to discover a depth of thinking that will inform my next years’ – Joon Lynn Goh, 2017/18 bursary recipient